What does compliance mean?

 The term compliance originates from the business and legal “adherence to rules” of companies in order to comply with laws, guidelines and voluntary codes.
-Principles and measures to avoid breaches of rules is referred to by the Government Commission “German Corporate Governance Code (DCGK)” as a compliance management system and describes the responsibility of management or the Executive Board to comply with legal provisions and internal company guidelines.
+The principles and measures for avoiding breaches of rules are described by the government commission “German Corporate Governance Code (DCGK)” as a compliance management system and describes the responsibility of management or the Management Board to comply with legal provisions and internal company guidelines.

-“The term compliance stands for adherence to legal requirements, regulatory standards and fulfillment of other essential ethical standards and requirements, usually set by the company itself.”
+“The term compliance stands for adherence to legal provisions, regulatory standards and the fulfillment of other essential ethical standards and requirements, usually set by the company itself.”

 – Eberhard Krügler